Learn more about JCSLA here. More specific info about JCS@TBI will be coming soon.

 Our Bet (2nd) and Gimmel (3rd) grade students come for three hours on Sunday mornings.
 In addition to learning the stories connected to each holiday, they learn Torah, and begin the study of Hebrew phonetic reading.
 As they learn about the major figures in Genesis and Exodus, they are invited to express their own ideas and interpretations through art and drama.

-Our Dalet (4th), Heh (5th), Vav (6th) and Zayin (7th) grader students come two days a week.
-They come for three hours on Sunday mornings and two hours on Wednesday afternoons.
+Our Dalet (4th), Heh (5th), Vav (6th) and Zayin (7th) grader students attend two days a week.
+They come for three hours on Sunday mornings and two hours on Wednesday afternoons they are engaged in Hebrew and other experience online with students from throughout the JCSLA communities.
 In their Jewish studies classes, they go more in depth into Torah study, the meaning behind the holiday rituals, Jewish lifceycles, peoplehood and Israel.
 Our seventh grade studies Jewish identity and the Holocaust.
 They practice reading Hebrew phonetically, chanting prayers and learning the literal as well as the symbolic meaning of the prayers.

 Our post B’nai Mitzvah program invites all students to join our staff as madrichim and continue learning in one of our classes Our teen program starts with a weekly Teen lunch.
-Our 8th and 9th graders meet afterwards to do community building and investigate Judaism with activities and deep conversation The Kabbalat Torah class (Confirmation, 10th grade), meets independently with the Rabbi to learn about Jewish topics and prepare for their confirmation ceremony which is held in June.
-Our Sichot (11th and 12th graders) meet independently with the Rabbi to continue conversations about the meaning of Judaism in our lives.
+Our 8th and 9th graders meet afterwards with Rabbi Kupetz to do community building and investigate Judaism with activities and deep conversation The Kabbalat Torah class (Confirmation, 10th grade), also meets independently with the Rabbi to learn about Jewish topics and prepare for their confirmation ceremony which is held in June.
+Our Sichot (11th and 12th graders) meet with the Rabbi as well to continue conversations about the meaning of Judaism in our lives.

 Art/Music – All our students (PreK- Zayin and their madrichim) rotate through classes in Jewish music, and Jewish arts and crafts.
-We have specialists including our Cantor and art specialist who bring Judaism to life for our students through our cultural media.
+We have specialists, including our Cantor, who bring Judaism to life for our students through our cultural media.

 Reading Buddies – Each older class (Dalet – Zayin) is paired with a younger class (Gan-Dalet).
 These class meet once a month in the library to read to each other.
 Our amazing volunteer librarian Debbie Klein keeps a collection that holds the interest of both ages.